01-00-11-00/length-extension-attack/README.md

-Sure, here is a basic template for a `README.md` file for your project:

 # Length Extension Attack

 This project is a Python implementation of a length extension attack.
 It includes a custom hash function and a class to perform the attack.